 - Is the equipment damaged?
 Whether it is or not, it is imperative to protect it from damage (or further damage) since it likely can’t be moved readily.
 If it is in a damaged building that cannot be fixed quickly, consider covering or building an enclosure around the equipment.
 If it is damaged, protect it from further damage.
 For example, one flooded manufacturing plant sprayed its machine presses with lubricant each day as the flood receded.

 - Is the equipment repairable, or must it be replaced?
 If it is repairable, is the repair economically feasible?
 Sometimes the answer isn’t obvious, so you may need to call in an outside engineer, the original equipment manufacturer or a third-party repair company to assist in the evaluation.
 More often than not, the entire machine isn’t a total loss.

 Knowing ahead of time who to call for help and understanding how the business property damage assessment process will work can remove some of the tension present at a difficult time.
-If you have questions about catastrophic events and your business property insurance, contact your local Hylant risk management expert.
+If you have questions about catastrophic events and your business property insurance, contact your local Hylant representative or click here.

 The above information does not constitute advice.
 Always contact your insurance broker or trusted advisor for insurance-related questions.